 GAINSWave Treats the Root Cause of ED:

-The pulsating waves also trigger a healing response that “wakes-up” dormant stem cells and growth factors in the penis for an overall rejuvenation of erectile tissue.
+The pulsating waves also trigger a healing response that “wakes-up” dormant stem cells and growth factors in the penis for an overall rejuvenation of male erectile tissue.

 With this alternative ED treatment, there are no expensive prescriptions to remember to take or refill, and no penile implants or surgery.
 There are none of the harmful side effects with this ED treatment as with oral drugs.